 A sample of radioactive

 radium metal was placed inside a lead block with a hole at one end.
-Radioactive radium metal emits alpha particles.
+Radioactive radium metal has an unstable nucleus and it emits alpha particles.

 consist